u-root/webboot/README.md

 | TinyCore   | `boot`             | `vmlinuz64` | `corepure64.gz` | directory  |
 | Ubuntu     | `casper`           | `vmlinuz` | `initrd` | `filesystem.squashfs` |

+For more details, see [distros.md](distros.md).

+#### Solutions

-As a hackaround, we could mount the squashfs within webboot already, copy out the pmem modules, recreate the initramfs with the pmem modules in addition, and then boot into that.
+1) As a hackaround, we could mount the squashfs within webboot already, copy out the pmem modules, recreate the initramfs with the pmem modules in addition, and then boot into that.

-A much easier way would be to ask the distributors to include the modules for pmem support already in their initramfs, i.e., the nvdimm drivers, or build them into the kernel.
-For the latter, their config would need the following: need to include the following:
+2) A much easier way would be to ask the distributors to include the modules for pmem support already in their initramfs, i.e., the nvdimm drivers, or build them into the kernel.
+For the latter, their config would need to include the
+following:

 ```
 CONFIG_X86_PMEM_LEGACY_DEVICE=y